 Our goals are aggressive, and our hopes are high.
 We are on a course to raise real money that will enhance outreach to youth from any neighborhood in Saint Paul and Ramsey County who want to play hockey.
 Our efforts - and your support - will improve access and increase participation through available ice time for "open hockey", free introductory teams, equipment exchanges, scholarships, and access to training that is a common practice in the suburbs but rare in the city.

-We welcome Ramsey County as a vital partner as our outreach grows.
 We fully support a model of neighborhood-based associations that nurture kids and build life-long networks of friends among participating families throughout St. Paul and the East Metro.
 Friends of St. Paul Hockey has no interest in a singular association.
 We have learned that the most successful and beneficial model is to activate players and parents locally, then come together in competition, awareness, and fundraising on a collective basis.

 With 12 neighborhood associations in a city of 86,000, Duluth, MN, "The Outdoor Hockey Capital of the World," is a shining example of this model.